waltzaround/CTEC708/README.md

 @todo sections for assessment
 - initial scoping for kinect & data quality issues
-- implementing plugins and how relying on external plugins is a dangerous move ie: you base an entire project on a plugin you find that doesn't end up working
+- implementing plugins and how relying on external plugins is a dangerous move ie: you base an entire project on a plugin you find that doesn't end up working because there is no real way to debug or test or even check that the code is running :(
 - how that failed
 - shift to leap
 - project management